-I often write short stories because sometimes, I focus on one intense moment in a person’s life.
+I write short stories because sometimes, I like to focus on one intense moment in a person’s life.
 Or a few intense weeks.

 Not every story grows into a full-blown novel, but that doesn’t mean they are lesser tales.

 In fact, writing them requires just as much craft and work, just in a different way.
 Here are nine of my short stories for your enjoyment.

 Emmaley and her motley crew are modern scavengers, exploring space with moderate financial success.
 When they jump to a new system in their ship Livingstone, hoping to mine valuable asteroids, a technical problem forces them to land on an unknown planet.
 It feels eerily familiar…

 Eventually, I plan to write more stories set in The Keeper Universe.
 A rough draft of one exists… Emmalay will come back, one day.

 This story was previously published in the “Fantasy Short Stories Anthology Series Book Two” by Neil A. Hogan.
 It is no longer available.
 The anthology contained four more stories, by Francis W. Alexander, Gustavo Bondoni, Tom Howard, and Neil A. Hogan, 1/2019